What is special about the Academy and how does it work?

-How do the participants benefit from the AIZ?
+How do participants benefit from the Academy?

 We pass on more than just knowledge.
-We want people to develop their capabilities.
-Alongside sector knowledge, the experts and managers in international cooperation need strategies for working successfully with people with different technical, institutional or cultural viewpoints and interests, in order to reach common goals.
-For instance, we prepare the participants for their work in intercultural contexts and in crises, and practise dealing with stressful situations.
+Alongside sector knowledge, you need strategies for international cooperation that enable you to work successfully with people with different technical, institutional or cultural viewpoints and interests in order to reach common goals.
+For instance, we prepare the participants for their work in intercultural contexts and in crises, and practice dealing with stressful situations.
 But our portfolio also covers leadership skills, negotiation and communication.

-How do people learn in the AIZ?
+How do people learn in the Academy?